-City Cast
+City Cast Houston logo

 How To Prepare Your Pets for Hurricane Season

-Posted on June 1 | Updated on July 7
+Posted on June 23, 2025 | Updated on September 30, 2025

 • Keep your pets in the same room with you.
 They need to know where you are.
 If you have to evacuate your home, you don’t want to have to search for them.

 • Get some ear covers for them.
-Put them on them before the storm and it’ll help them with the sound.
+Put them on them before the storm, and it’ll help them with the sound.

 • Toys and treats ease stress.
 Make sure you have their favorite toys and treats to distract them.